siwhelan/siwhelan/README.md

 <h1 align="center">Hi 👋, I'm Simon Whelan</h1>
 <br>

 <h3 align="center">A highly motivated and experienced professional seeking a Junior Software Engineer role.
 A creative problem solver constantly seeking new perspectives and innovative solutions, with an inherent ability to work efficiently and think outside the box.
+<br><br>
 Skilled in OOP, demonstrated by 100% score in software engineering bootcamp and 2 years of self-taught experience.
 Proficient in developing and evaluating code in a wide range of front and back-end technologies.</h3>

 <br>